Magical tools in Wicca: Consecrating tools

-The Primary tools
+Principal tools

 Various different tools are used in Wiccan ritual.
 Chief amongst them in importance are the pentacle (or paten), Athame (or sword), wand, and chalice, each of which represents one of the four elements of earth, air, fire and water.

-Pentacle (or Paten)
+Pentacle, or paten

-The Pentacle (or Paten) is a disc-shaped altar consecration tool with a sigil or magical symbol engraved or inscribed upon it.
+The Pentacle, or paten, is a disc-shaped altar consecration tool with a sigil or magical symbol engraved or inscribed upon it.
 The most common symbol is a pentagram within a circle, specifically a pentacle, although some other symbols may be used such as the triquetra.
 The disc is symbolic of the element of earth.
 It is typically used during evocation as a symbol which blesses items, as well as magically energizing that which is placed upon it.

-Sword and knife
+Sword, or knife

 A sword or a ritual knife, commonly known as Athame, is often used in Wiccan ritual.
 In Gardnerian Wicca these are symbolic of the element of fire.
 Athame is elemental in nature while the sword is planetary in nature.

 Athame is traditionally black-handled and usually inscribed (sometimes in the Theban alphabet).
 It is used to direct energy for the casting of magic circles, controlling of spirits and other ritual purposes.
 Gerald Gardner described it as "the true Witch's weapon" in the Bricket Wood Book of Shadows, something which he has been criticized for, by Frederic Lamond believing there should be no "weapons" in Wicca.
 In some traditions, it is never used under any circumstances to draw blood, becoming tainted and requiring destruction if it does.

 The term "Athame" in its modern spelling first appears in Wicca, but it originates from words found in two historical copies of the Key of Solomon.
 The version currently held in the Bibliothèque de l'Arsenal, Paris, uses the term "arthame" to describe a black-handled knife.
 This was adopted by C.J.S.
 Thompson in his 1927 book The Mysteries and Secrets of Magic and by Grillot de Givry in his 1931 book Witchcraft, Magic and Alchemy.
 The historian Ronald Hutton theorized that Gardner got it either directly or indirectly from one of these sources, although with a modified spelling.